boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : Specifies the maximum burst size that can be transmitted at PIR.
 : MUST be greater than zero, if present.

-The reader should refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of CIR/CBS/EIR/EBS/PIR/PBS are used for policing.
-Typically:

-* A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
-* A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.

 # Security Considerations

-An attacker who has access to the XXXX exchanged over an AC may:
+An attacker who has access to the throuput advice objects exchanged over a network attachment may:

 Decrease the bitrate:
 : This may lower the perceived QoS if the host aggressively lowers its transmission rate.

 Increase the bitrate value:
-: The AC will be overloaded, but still the rate-limit at the network will discard excess traffic.
+: The network attachment will be overloaded, but still the rate-limit at the network will discard excess traffic.

 # IANA Considerations